ZendaiOwl/Nextcloudpi/README.md

 Default Settings: `2GB RAM - 8GB Storage - 2vCPU`

-_(Check his [website][website-helper-scripts] if this has changed and we haven't had the time to update it here yet, it's located under: Media - Photo > NextcloudPi LXC)_
+_(Check his [website][website-helper-scripts] if this has changed and we haven't had the time to update it here yet, it's located under: Media - Photo > NextCloudPi LXC)_

 Thenk you [tteck][tteck-profile] :heart: for making the helper script & letting us use this for Proxmox installations :pray: